nbonfire/python-sdk-samples/README.md

 1. Make sure you have affvisionpy

+2. cd into the directory containing the setup.py script and run: sudo python3 setup.py install.

-2. cd into the directory having the requirements.txt file and run **pip3 install -r requirements.txt**
+   Alternative to step 2 : cd into the directory having the requirements.txt file and run "pip3 install -r requirements.txt"

 Steps to run the script:

 1. usage:

-        affvisionpy-sample.py [-h] -d DATA [-i VIDEO] [-n NUM_FACES] [-c [CAMERA]] [-o OUTPUT] [-f FILE]
+        python3 affvisionpy-sample.py [-h] -d DATA [-v VIDEO] [-n NUM_FACES] [-c [CAMERA]] [-o OUTPUT] [-f FILE] [-r WIDTH HEIGHT]

         required arguments:

             -d DATA, --data DATA  path to directory containing the models

         optional arguments:

           -h, --help            show this help message and exit

-          -i VIDEO, --input VIDEO
+          -v VIDEO, --video VIDEO
                         path to input video file

           -n NUM_FACES, --num_faces NUM_FACES
                         number of faces to identify in the frame

           -o OUTPUT, --output OUTPUT
-                        name of the output video file
+                        enable this parameter to save the output video in a video file of your choice

           -f FILE, --file FILE
-                        name of the output csv file
+                        enable this parameter to save the output metrics in a csv file of your choice

           -c [CAMERA], --camera [CAMERA]
                         enable this parameter take input from the webcam and provide a camera id for the webcam

+          -x --no-save  set this flag to disable outputting individual frame files.

+          -r --resolution WIDTH HEIGHT set the resolution in pixels (width, height) for the webcam.
+Defaults to 1280 x 720 resolution.

-        Note: if only data argument is supplied, the script defaults the run to a webcam and 1 face detection.
+        Note: if only data argument is supplied, the script defaults the run to a webcam and 1 face detection, with the output written to "output.csv" and "output.avi" displaying frames at default size of 1280 x 720.
+Only certain standard frame sizes are supported.
+For any unsupported frame sizes, the webcam frame size defaults to 1280 x 720.
 If any other configuration is required, it can be done using optional arguments.

 2. We can use the same script to enable camera as well as input video.

 3. By default the num of faces detected by the script is 1.

 4.

     i.
 Command to run the script with webcam:

             python3 affvisionpy-sample.py -d <path/to/data/directory> -c <camera_id> -n <num_of_faces_to_detect>

             Note: If the camera id is not supplied, by default the camera_id 0 is taken

     ii.
 Command to run the script with a video file:

-            python3 affvisionpy-sample.py -d <path/to/data/directory> -n <num_of_faces_to_detect> -i </path/to/video/file>
+            python3 affvisionpy-sample.py -d <path/to/data/directory> -n <num_of_faces_to_detect> -v </path/to/video/file>

+            When a video file is provided as an input, a csv file is written with the metrics.
+By default the csv file will be named as the name of the video file.

+            When a webcam is used as an input, the script displays real-time metrics on the screen.

+            To get the output metrics in a file of your choice, give the name of the file with -f on the command line.

+            To get the output video, use the option -o along with the output file name.

 5. When a video file is provided as an input, a csv file is written with the metrics.
-By default the csv file will be named as the name of the video file.
+By default the csv file will be named as the name of the video file in the same directory.

 6. When a webcam is used as an input, the script displays real-time metrics on the screen.